 Junior and Senior Elementary (Ages 6 to 9 and 9 to 12)

 From birth to six is a time with special characteristics, which are very different from those belonging to the period from six to twelve – so different that we can say the child has two different lives: one finishes at six and another one begins.
-It is like a second birth. ” - Maria Montessori
+It is like a second birth. ” - Dr. Maria Montessori

 Elementary children use concrete Montessori materials to learn abstract concepts, gradually internalizing the concepts and developing the ability to think abstractly.
 They enjoy working collaboratively and become actively involved in building their community.
 Elementary students are more socially oriented, eager for more knowledge, and actively seek opportunities to explore.